sveredyuk/redis_record/README.md

 After release, gem will be added to `rubygems`

-Until please use github tag in you Gemfile:
+Until please use github tag in your Gemfile:
 ```ruby
 gem 'redis_record', github: 'svereredyuk/redis_record'
 ```